 The Move to the Chester Gateway Theatre

 The first four shows, three at the Cathedral Refectory and one at the Royalty Theatre were produced by Leslie Brooks and his team of Fred Cowley, Jim Rocke, John Gittins and Roy Fisher.
 From 1958 the team led by Roy Fisher, consisted of Colin Cresswell, Les Phillips, Ernie Boyer, Eric Wilson, and Geoff Taylor.
-In 1980, the role of Executive Producer was taken over by Keith Musselle, who had previously been Gang Organiser.
+In 1979 Roy Fisher, our Producer since 1958 semi-retired & in 1980, the role of Executive Producer was taken over by Keith Musselle, who had previously been Gang Organiser.
 His team consisted of Derek Jackson, Eric Wilson, and Roy Fisher and it produced shows up to and including that for 1986.
-Keith and Derek retired and from 1987 Roy Fisher assisted by Eric Wilson and Eric Plenderleath produced the show.
-In 1991 the team was augmented by Richard Clarke and George Marshall, followed in 1992 by Alison Hough and Matthew Davies.
-These new recruits contributed youthful and more modern ideas.
-Lesley Pritchard and Diane Woods also assisted with the production of the Cub Scout item.
-In 1996 there was yet another change: Matthew Davies took over as Executive Producer, adding to his team Louise Roffey who had previously been rehearsal pianist, Richard Clarke and Alison Horne remained as Assistant Producers.
+Keith and Derek then retired and from 1987 Roy Fisher returned, assisted by Eric Wilson and Eric Plenderleath to again produce the show.
+In 1991 the team was augmented by Richard Clarke and George Marshall and in 1992 by Alison Hough and Matthew Davies who contributed youthful and more modern ideas.
+Lesley Pritchard and Diane Woods assisted with the production of the Cub Scout item.
+In 1995 Roy finally retired as producer so Matthew Davies took over as Executive Producer, adding to his team Louise Roffey who had previously been rehearsal pianist, Richard Clarke and Alison Horne as Assistant Producers.

-Dick Jones and Robert Lewis provided the music for the first show in 1953 on two pianos.
+Dick Jones (Organist of the Northgate Congregational Church) and Robert Lewis (A Teacher at Newton Council School) provided the music for the first show in 1953 on two pianos.
 In 1954, Bill Brickland, a well-known Cestrian and Dance Band leader, was recruited to orchestrate the show and provide all the backing with his eight piece band.
-He continued in this capacity as Musical Director for the next 25 years until his final show in 1979, In 1965 he was recruited by Coventry to be their M.D. and this in turn led to his involvement in other Gang Shows in the Midlands.
+He continued in this capacity as Musical Director for the next 26 years until his final show in 1979.
+In 1965 he was recruited by Coventry to be their M.D. and this in turn led to involvement in other Gang Shows in the Midlands.
 He was awarded the Medal of Merit for his endless support and help.
-Due to ill health he retired from the Gang Show scene and Colin Parfitt donned the mantle of Musical Director for the 1980 production.
-He has continued in that position to the present day, giving the Gang Show the same high standard of help and support.
-During this time Colin was, and still is), Head of Music at Blacon High School.
-He often allows some of his pupils to augment the orchestra.
+Due to ill health he retired from the Gang Show scene in1979 and Colin Parfitt donned the mantle of Musical Director for the 1980 production.
+He has continued in that position to the present day giving the Gang Show the same high standard of help and support.
+During this time Colin was Head of Music at Blacon High School, and often allowed some of his pupils to augment the orchestra.
+Initially, Colin volunteered to be a temporary stand-in but by the end of this production (in 2018) he will have been MD for 35 shows.

 Chester Gang Show Members Perform in London